Huawei and Three UK show 5G home broadband modem, targeting 100Mbps

 While much of the excitement over next-generation 5G cellular networks is focused on high-speed smartphones and tablets, some carriers also expect “fixed 5G” wireless modems to replace wired broadband in homes.
 Now Huawei is showing off 5G home broadband routers it’s calling “the first 5G commercial terminals in the world,” alongside British carrier Three UK, which has announced plans to offer 5G services starting in the second half of 2019.

-Today’s announcement comes with a couple of caveats, namely that Huawei’s 5G modems were actually preceded by Inseego hardware already deployed in Verizon’s October 5G launch in the United States, and that Huawei’s role in UK 5G deployments remains a question mark due to lingering international security concerns.
+Today’s announcement comes with a couple of caveats, namely that Huawei’s 5G modems were actually preceded by Inseego hardware already deployed in Verizon’s October 5G launch in the United States, and that Huawei’s role in U.K. 5G deployments remains a question mark due to lingering international security concerns.
 That said, while Huawei’s tube-shaped 5G home modem looks a lot like Inseego’s, the latter is based on pre-standards 5G, while Huawei’s will follow the international 5G standard.

-The performance of the Huawei-Three 5G solution is expected to differ significantly from the Verizon-Inseego offering.
-Huawei is promising that its modem will deliver a peak download speed of 2Gbps, with an average of 1Gbps for a single user, but Three apparently expects to deliver only 100Mbps to customers.
+The performance of the Huawei-Three UK 5G solution is expected to differ significantly from the Verizon-Inseego offering.
+Huawei is promising that its modem will deliver a peak download speed of 2Gbps, with an average of 1Gbps for a single user, but Three UK apparently expects to deliver only 100Mbps to customers.
 Contrast that with Verizon’s current home 5G service, which promises a typical speed of 300Mbps with a 1Gbps peak — a narrower range with superior standard performance.

 One reason for the difference is that Three UK is focusing on lower-bandwidth, easy-to-deploy 3.4GHz “C-Band” radio spectrum, while Verizon’s deployments are relying on higher-bandwidth but more difficult to install 28GHz millimeter wave small cell towers.
 Huawei and Three UK are demonstrating peak 5G speeds between 3-4Gbps over millimeter wave, but 3.4GHz spectrum is reaching slower peak speeds in the 1Gbps range.